 The Maintain formula is designed for normal hair that doesn't need intensive moisture or scalp treatment — a balanced everyday formula.
 HiBAR makes separate bars for Moisturize (dry/curly), Volumize (fine), and Preserve (color) needs.
 The transition period with HiBAR tends to be shorter than many bars — the lather is convincingly similar to liquid shampoo, which reduces the psychological adjustment challenge.

-For bleached or chemically processed hair that feels dry and porous, this bar provides meaningful conditioning during the wash step itself — reducing the work that conditioner needs to do afterward.
-Pair it with Ethique's conditioner bar (Wonderbar or Curliosity for curly types) for a fully plastic-free haircare routine.
+For chemically processed hair that feels dry and porous, this bar provides meaningful conditioning during the wash step itself — reducing the work that conditioner needs to do afterward.
+Pair it with Ethique's matching Hydrating conditioner bar for a fully plastic-free haircare routine.
+One bar lasts roughly as long as three bottles of liquid shampoo.

 HiBAR Moisturize uses shea butter and argan oil as the conditioning agents, both well-established for high-porosity hair types.
 The surfactant system is intentionally mild — gentle enough for the low-poo approach favored by the curly method community.